 NEC Section 210.4(D) is that the undergrounded and grounded Edison circuit conductors are to be grouped by cable tires or similar means in at least on location within the panelboard.
 This ensures that the wires will be hooked up correctly, with the ungrounded conductors connected to opposite phases.
 An exception states that the requirement for grouping does not apply if the circuit enters from a cable or raceway unique to the circuit that makes the grouping obvious.

 What to do when a common neutral hazard is discovered?

 Stop work and remove the hazardous condition or plan a new work package considering known energized conductors.
 It should be corrected by the installation of pigtails or other means, to maintain continuity of the neutral wiring in accordance with NFPA 70 National Electrical Code and by licensed professional electricians.

 (These circuits are typically found on 120 / 240-volt single-phase systems, but can be found on 208Y /120 and 277Y / 480 volt systems as well.)

 - Label the doors of lighting and power panels where common neutrals are known to exist.
 This will alert workers and electricians who are servicing your electrical equipment of potential problems.

 - If you have an electrician servicing your electrical equipment, make sure you provide instructions in your work order where common neutrals exist.

 - As an electrician, you can suspect a multi-wire branch circuit when three or more neutral conductors are spliced together in a junction box, outlet box, or lighting fixture.

-There is nothing wrong with using multi branch but if you do decide that it is the best option, then make sure you take proper precautions as per code, NEC 2014.
-Ensure that you have a professional and licensed electrician installing or servicing your home/facilities electrical equipment.
+There is nothing wrong with using multi-branch but if you do decide that it is the best option, then make sure you take proper precautions as per code, NEC 2014.
+Ensure that you have a licensed and professional electrician installing or servicing your home/facility’s electrical equipment.